ibex-team/ibex-lib/doc/install.rst

 --interval-lib=direct   Use non-rigorous interval arithmetic (essentially for embedded systems with specific processor architectures that
                         do not support rounding modes) (experimental: support not guaranteed)

---with-solver           Enable IbexSolver (the plugin is installed by default)

 --with-optim            Enable IbexOpt